 Up to 10% of newborns are born with a tongue- or lip-tie.
 Many cases go undiagnosed and can impact feeding, speech, and development without early attention.

 At Lil’ Dente, we approach every frenectomy with a focus on comfort, safety, and personalized care.
-Our pediatric specialists work closely with parents to determine if a frenectomy is needed, and we explain the process clearly to reduce any stress or uncertainty.
+Our pediatric dentist work closely with parents to determine if a frenectomy is needed, and we explain the process clearly to reduce any stress or uncertainty.
 We also collaborate with lactation consultants and speech therapists when needed for the best possible outcomes.

 Schedule Today!